opensearch-project/documentation-website/_analyzers/tokenizers/whitespace.md

 # Whitespace tokenizer

-The `whitespace` tokenizer splits text at white space characters, such as spaces, tabs, and new lines.
+The `whitespace` tokenizer splits text on white space characters, such as spaces, tabs, and new lines.
 It treats each word separated by white space as a token and does not perform any additional analysis or normalization like lowercasing or punctuation removal.

 ## Example usage